irworkshop/accountability_datacleaning/R_campfin/wa/contracts/docs/wa_contracts_diary.md

 is from the Washington state [Department of Enterprise Services](https://des.wa.gov/).
-The data can be retrieved from the Washington OpenData portal under the title “Master Contract Sales Data by Customer, Contract, Vendor” in the “Procurements and Contracts” category.
+The data can be retrieved from the Washington OpenData portal under the title “Master Contract Sales Data by Customer, Contract, Vendor” in the “Procurement and Contracts” category.
 The data file was last updated on January 21, 2020.
 As of writing, due to the ongoing Covid-19 pandemic, our typical efforts to verify this OpenData source as the most updated were not made.